 If you are not already enrolled, you may participate in a lottery to fill any open slots (and to create a wait list).
 You'll need to send an electronic message by 3 pm on Wednesday, 20 January, asking to participate in the lottery.

 How long should my writing sample be?

 Poetry: 4-8 pages of poetry

-Electronic: A story, 4-6 pages of poetry, or computer-based creative work
+Digital/Cross-Disciplinary: A story, 4-6 pages of poetry, a cross-genre literary work or a computer-based creative work

 For advanced sections:

 Digital & Cross-disciplinary: : One or more cross-disciplinary or digital creative projects, or a writing sample as above, ideally from a project for which the artist can envisage a compositionally integrated cross-disciplinary or digital dimension

 Screenwriting: One screenplay (of at least 10 pages in length, in standard screenplay format)

 Translation: 8-20 pages of material, in translation or not

 Special Topics: 8-20 pages of original literary material, relevant to the topic